GenericMappingTools/gmt/doc/rst/source/api.rst

 Export Data Sets
 ----------------

-If your program needs to write any of the five recognized data types (CPTs, data tables, grids, images, or PostScript) you can use the GMT_Write_Data_ function.
+If your program needs to write any of the six recognized data types (CPTs, data tables, grids, images, cubes or PostScript) you can use the GMT_Write_Data_ function.

 Both of these output functions takes a parameter called ``mode``.
 The